 Opuntia (prickly pears) are also appealing.
 Although, as part of the cactus family, they must be skinned.

-If you introduce pears to the diet of hermit crabs, they’ll benefit from fiber, vitamin C and K, and antioxidants.
-However, they’re higher in sugar than other fruits, so offer pear slices sparingly.
+If you introduce pears to the diet of hermit crabs, they’ll benefit from fiber, vitamins C and K, and antioxidants.
+However, they’re higher in sugar than other fruits.